Education and the State

 Proposed thematic areas:

-• educational tasks of the State: modern values and standards versus tradition and historical practices of education;
+· Educational tasks of the State: modern values and standards versus tradition and historical practices of education;

-• entrepreneurship and competition versus cooperation in education;
+· Entrepreneurship and competition versus cooperation in education;

-• egalitarian and elite education;
+· Egalitarian and elite education;

-• universal values and criteria for good education;
+· Universal values and criteria for good education;

-• education areas incorporated or left free by the State and/or the Church;
+· Education areas incorporated or left free by the State and/or the Church;

 Conference languages: Polish and English

-The date of the conference: September 25th-27th, 2020.
+The date of the conference: September 24th -26th, 2021.

-The conference venue: Jagiellonian University in Kraków
+The conference venue: The Jagiellonian University in Kraków

-Registration is possible until May 30th, 2020.
+Registration is possible until May 15th, 2021

-The amount of the conference fee:
+The conference fee:

-The price includes participation in the conference, catering during coffee and lunch breaks, participation in the gala dinner at the Czeczotka Palace on the Main Square Market and in the cultural event, publication of the text in the reviewed monograph (after receiving a positive review), conference materials, along with a certificate of participation in the conference
+The price includes participation in the conference, catering during coffee and lunch breaks, participation in the gala dinner at the Czeczotka Palace on the Main Square Market and in the cultural event, the publication of your text in a peer-reviewed monograph (after receiving a positive review), conference materials, as well as a certificate of participation in the conference.

-Payment deadline is June 31st
+Payment deadline is June 30, 2021

 Bank account number:

-IBAN: PL 83 1240 4722 1111 0000 4857 9179
+Jagiellonian University in Kraków, Faculty of Philosophy, Gołębia Street 24, 31-007 Kraków IBAN: PL 83 1240 4722 1111 0000 4857 9179

 Cod SWIFT: PKOPPLPW